About Sugar Leaves on Cannabis Plants

 The most common question that people have about sugar leaves is whether or not they can smoke them.
 Can sugar leaves be smoked?
 Yes.
 Should they be smoked?
 Not necessarily, but the decision is up to the cultivator.

 While sugar leaves do have a high concentration of trichomes, they aren’t exactly easy to smoke.
-Sugar leaves provide a harsh smoke and leave a bitter taste in the mouth.
+Sugar leaves provide a harsh smoke (because they are higher in chlorophyll) and can leave a bitter taste in the mouth.
 While you can technically smoke them and some growers do leave them on with the bud, it’s not exactly ideal.

 Trimming Sugar Leaves